Riizade/Homebrew-Garbage/rules.md

 Quick Six
 =====
-A rules-light tabletop RPG designed to be described in under a page, and incredibly easy to expand upon.
+A rules-light tabletop RPG designed to be fast to play and incredibly easy to expand upon.

 Based on Open Six/Mini Six ruleset